Canadian Football League: Playoffs

 The playoffs take place in November.
 After the regular season, the top team from each division has an automatic home berth in the division final, and a bye week during the division semifinal.
-The second-place team from each division hosts the third-place team in the division semifinal, unless a fourth-place team from one division finishes with a better record than a third place team in the other (this provision is known as the crossover rule, and while it implies that it is possible for two teams in the same division to play for the Grey Cup, only three crossover teams have won a semifinal since the rule's 1996 inception, and neither advanced to the Grey Cup).
+The second-place team from each division hosts the third-place team in the division semifinal, unless a fourth-place team from one division finishes with a better record than a third place team in the other (this provision is known as the crossover rule, and while it implies that it is possible for two teams in the same division to play for the Grey Cup, only five crossover teams have won a semifinal since the rule's 1996 inception, and none of them have advanced to the Grey Cup).
 The winners of each division's semifinal game then travel to play the first place teams in the division finals.
-Since 2005, the division semifinals and division finals have been sponsored by Scotiabank.
-The two division champions then face each other in the Grey Cup game, which, since 2007, has been held either on the fourth or fifth Sunday of November; for 2021, the game was played in December, the first time this had happened since 1972.
+The two division champions then face each other in the Grey Cup game, which has been held on the third Sunday of November since 2022.
+In 2021, the game was played in December, which was the first time this had happened since 1972.